 - Submit to the GP trainer a statement from a registered medical practitioner or a certified midwife indicating the expected date of confinement no later than 21 days before the commencement of maternity leave, or if this is not possible as soon as it reasonably practicable

 - Eight weeks’ full pay (less any Statutory Maternity Pay (SMP) or Maternity Allowance (MA) receivable [including any dependants’ allowances)

 - 18 weeks’ half pay (plus any SMP or MA receivable [including any dependants’ allowance]) but not exceeding full pay.

-Although there is no specific reference to statutory maternity pay in the Directions GP registrars will in addition be entitled to a further 13 weeks of SMP or MA if they fulfil the necessary criteria.
+Although there is no specific reference to statutory maternity pay in the Directions GP trainees will in addition be entitled to a further 13 weeks of SMP or MA if they fulfil the necessary criteria.

 On the NHS scheme

 The NHS Scheme applies to doctors on a GP Specialty Training Scheme (VTS) whilst they are undertaking the hospital part of their training or when they are undertaking training in a general practice they have a contract with a lead NHS Trust who will remain their employer.
-Employment as a GP registrar with a general medical practitioner will count for the length of service requirements.
+Employment as a GP trainee with a general medical practitioner will count for the length of service requirements.
 Similarly, when doing the general practice part of the training, previous hospital service may be taken into account in determining the length of service requirements.

 Not on the NHS scheme

 Where there is no specific reference in the GP trainee contract to either the General Whitley Council provisions or the NHS Scheme we would encourage GP specialty trainees to try to negotiate similar terms with their training practice to those applied to their hospital doctor colleagues in line with the previous historical arrangement, and at the very least the provisions in the Directions which are generally similar to the NHS Scheme provisions.
 GP trainers may need to discuss this with their primary care organisation in terms of the funding.